Awards and Scholarships

-A $500 scholarship is awarded annually to an outstanding entry-level student with a GPA in physical therapy coursework of at least 3.65.
+This scholarship is awarded annually to an outstanding entry-level student with a GPA in physical therapy coursework of at least 3.65.
 Additional criteria include excellent clinical skills as demonstrated on laboratory and practical examinations.
 The student must also be recognized by his/her colleagues as a caring, compassionate, & highly principled person of outstanding character.
-The student must demonstrate financial need and complete the application form here.

 Department of Physical Therapy Martha C. Wroe Outstanding Clinical Performance Award

 Outstanding clinical performance is recognized as a highly valued achievement.
 The faculty recognizes a student each year that has been supported by all of the clinical preceptors as a deserving recipient.
 The award consists of a certificate and check.
 The awardee’s name is added to the master plaque that is retained in the Department of Physical Therapy.